ProLoser/webshow/characters/character-profiles.md

 -------------------
 Always broke, complains about not wanting to sell out to corporate America.
 Always getting job offers from StartUp engineer.
 Best friend is StartUp Engineer

-Pre-Madonna Designer
+Prima Donna Designer
 --------------------
 Always talks in abstract.
 Feels all of their work is better then Picasso's.
-*has turrets, randomly pointing out font names?*
+*has Tourette's, randomly pointing out font names?*